samthebest/dump/agile-data-and-tdd.md

  - lack of clarity of objectives
  - a natural propensity to focus on the fun and clever stuff, not on delivery

-Over the years the core principles of \*DD have been buried under superfluous (but still desirable) aspects, such as frameworks, tools, ubiquitis languages, speed, and ambiguity over what it means to write test code before writting main code.  **The absalute core is simply**:
+Over the years the core principles of \*DD have been buried under superfluous (but still desirable) aspects, such as frameworks, tools, ubiquitous languages, speed, and ambiguity over what it means to write test code before writing main code.  **The absalute core is simply**:

 1. Defining the use case in such simple and unambiguous terms so that success can be defined formally and even executed by a machine
 2. Doing 1. *before* trying to solve the problem

 ### Test Code First (TDD) or Main Code First (DDT)?

 Uncle Bob (in a talk I struggle to find) defined "legacy code", **not** as ugly code, or old code, but code that is not tested.
 In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "professionalism" as "Not shipping a line of code that does not have an executing unit test" \[1\].
-Both definitions are fantastic, but note how neither actually requires writting tests before code even though Uncle Bob is a TDD evangelist.
+Both definitions are fantastic, but note how neither actually requires writing tests before code even though Uncle Bob is a TDD evangelist.

-Arguments against writting test code first:
+Arguments against writing test code first:

 **(A)** The main code may turn out to be so simple it doesn't need a test, it might just call one or two native libraries, or well known third party libraries